davidchaves/testimonials-grid/README.md

 ## Welcome !👋

 Thanks for checking out this [Frontend Mentor](https://www.frontendmentor.io/) coding.
-This is my solution to the [ `<a src="https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7" target="_blank">Testimonials grid section</a>`]().
+This is my solution to the [Testimonials grid section](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 I have to build this application using only the preview images and the especifications.

 <h1 align="center">Testimonials grid section</h1>